- OriginMaui, Hawaii

-He has contributed to two Grammy Award-winning recordings and has been honored with eight Na Hōkū Hanohano Awards in Hawaii.
+He has contributed to two Grammy Award-winning recordings and has been honored with nine Na Hōkū Hanohano Awards in Hawaii.
 His solo CD Maui on My Mind was recognized as the Slack Key Album of the Year and received a Grammy nomination in 2010.
 His next release featured his songwriting, performing, and producing on Amy Hanaiali`i and Slack Key Masters of Hawaii.
 The groundbreaking recording features a collaboration between Jeff, Amy Hanaiali`i, Cyril Pahinui, Dennis Kamakahi, Sonny Lim, and Chino Montero.
 His next release titled Slack Key Travels includes twelve new compositions and new arrangements of classic Hawaiian songs and won the 2014 Hoku Award for Best Slack Key Album.
 Jeff’s solo album O’ahu won 2 Hōkū Awards in 2016 for Slack Key Album of the Year and instrumental song of the year for the song Old Pali.
 His latest release Wahi Pana is a full length performance and documentary film and CD soundtrack.
 Jeff premiered composed and performed the first ever Concerto for Slack Key Guitar and Orchestra in 2016 with the Raleigh Civic Chamber Orchestra.
 The piece is featured in Wahi Pana, Songs of Place, which is a full length performance and documentary film with a CD soundtrack featuring slack key, classical, jazz, and world music along with background on Jeff’s life, music, travels, and collaborations.
+Current projects have included an instructional DVD on slack key guitar and the 2018 Na Hōkū Hanohano Instrumental Album of the Year Across the Sea featuring Tsun Hui Hung on erhu and Greg Sardina on steel guitar.
+Jeff is a 2018 Native Arts & Cultures Foundation Fellow and 2018 First People’s Fund Fellow.

 Born on the Island of Maui, Jeff Peterson grew up on the slopes of Haleakala where he was introduced to the rich heritage of Hawaiian music by his father, a paniolo, or Hawaiian cowboy, on the Haleakala Ranch.